Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 That fresh-out-of-the-box performance you get from your laptop when you boot it up for the first few times doesn’t last, unfortunately: as programs and files start to clutter up the system, and more and more software updates roll down the pipe, as the years go by you can start to see some serious slowdowns.

-You don’t have to just sit back and accept this gradual slide into obsolescence though—we’ve rounded up six of the most effective tricks for making your laptop feel like its younger self again.
+You don’t have to just sit back and accept this gradual slide into obsolescence though.
+We've rounded up the most effective tricks for making your laptop feel like its younger self again.
 Give some (or all) of these a try and it’ll be like having a brand new machine…. almost.

 1. Clear out the clutter